PureGero/idattend-student-voting/README.md

 ### Running
 1. Shift-right-click the folder and click *Open Command Prompt window here* or *Open Powershell window here*.

+1. Type in `npm install` to install the required dependencies.

 1. Type in `node .` to start the voting website.

 1. Enter your username and password as prompted.